Economy of Bihar: State GDP from 2004 to 2007

-2008–2009 Credit crisis
+Credit crisis in 2008–09

-Despite the global credit crisis, automobile sales and the real-estate sector continued to grow in Bihar.
-Auto sales grew by 45% to 1,33,000 in the last 11 months of 2008, against 92,147 sold in 2007.
-Due to the global credit crunch, many Indian states have reported a decline of 20–25 percent in the automobile sales.
-Deputy Bihar Chief Minister Sushil Kumar Modi said "The rise in sales figure of vehicles in the state at the rate of 45 percent shows that the recession has not affected the sector at all in the state".
-November 2008 reported 19,729 vehicle sales in different categories, whereas 15,326 vehicles were sold in the same period of the prior year.
-The revenue collection department in Bihar has registered a growth of 28.02 per cent in revenue collection until November 2008.
-The department collected Rs 192.01 crore in 2008 against Rs 149.99 crore in 2007.
-Also the real-estate sector earned Rs 37 crore in revenue from flat registrations in October and November 2008 alone.
-Altogether 3,139 flats were registered, which indicates there is good cash flow.
-The real estate sector has been badly hit by the global recession in other parts of India, which have compelled the builders to slash rates and offer attractive packages to push through their sales.
-The small industrial base, brought on by political mismanagement in the 1990s, the small-scale nature of the loans sector, and that employment is generally with public sector, or semi-government-owned businesses, are all key factors in Bihar avoiding the recession.
-The service sector, which is the other large employer, is not as mature as other Indian states and caters for a large market.
-Modi added that the rate of real estate properties had increased tremendously since it was the middle-class population who dominated the state.
-Another factor was that a huge number of development projects had been launched in Bihar since the NDA government came to power in 2005, which had drawn many construction companies, builders and suppliers.
-In 2008 alone, the state government was investing Rs 13,500 crore (135 billion Rupees) on development projects.
+Despite the global credit crisis, auto sales and the real-estate sector continued to grow in Bihar.
+Auto sales grew by 45% to 1,33,000 during the last 11 months of 2008, against 92,147 sold in 2007.
+Because of the global credit crunch, many Indian states have reported a decline of 20–25% in automobile sales.
+Bihar's Deputy Chief Minister Sushil Kumar Modi said, "The rise in sales figures of vehicles in the state at the rate of 45% shows that the recession has not affected the sector at all in the state."
+November 2008 showed 19,729 vehicle sales across categories, compared with 15,326 in the same period of the previous year.
+The revenue collection department in Bihar has recorded a 28.02% increase in revenue collection through November 2008.
+The department collected ₹192.01 crore in 2008, up from ₹149.99 crore in 2007.

+In addition, the real-estate sector earned ₹37 crore in revenue from flat registrations during October and November 2008.
+Altogether, 3,139 flats were registered, which indicates good cash flow.
+The global recession has hit the real-estate sector hard in other parts of India, prompting builders to slash rates and offer attractive packages to boost sales.
+Key factors in Bihar avoiding the recession include the following: the small industrial base, brought on by political mismanagement in the 1990s; the small-scale nature of the loans sector; and employment being generally with the public sector or businesses that are partly government-owned.
+The service sector, the other major employer, is less mature than in other Indian states, and it serves a large market.
+Sushil Kumar Modi added that real-estate prices had risen tremendously since the middle-class population came to dominate the state.
+Another factor was the large number of development projects that had been launched in Bihar since the NDA government came to power in 2005, attracting many construction companies, builders, and suppliers.
+In 2008 alone, the state government invested ₹13,500 crore in development projects.

-Post Covid era: The beginning of industries
+Post-COVID era: The beginning of industries

-When COVID-19 pandemic spread across the country caused lockdown and shutting down of industries in places like Maharashtra, Karnataka, West Bengal etc., where most of the peoples of Bihar works.
-After the complete spreading of the pandemic several industries closed down.
-Which made peoples to return there homeland.
-This was a turning point of Bihar.
-Where those skilled workers came Bihar and began their own manufacturing business starting with first in Champaran and then later to many other parts of the state.
+When the COVID-19 pandemic spread across India, it led to lockdowns and industry shutdowns in places such as Maharashtra, Karnataka and West Bengal, where most people from Bihar work.
+After the pandemic spread, several industries closed down.
+These shutdowns caused workers to return to their home state.
+Such returns were a turning point in Bihar: skilled workers started their own manufacturing businesses, beginning in the Champaran region and later in many other parts of the state.